harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources.md

 ### Amazon EC2 AMIs

 <details>
-<summary>Use Amazon ECS AMI artifacts</summary>
+<summary>Use Amazon EC2 AMI artifacts</summary>

-You connect to Amazon ECS using a Harness AWS connector.
+You connect to Amazon AWS account using a Harness AWS connector.
 For details on all the AWS requirements for the connector, see [AWS Connector Settings Reference](https://developer.harness.io/docs/platform/Connectors/Cloud-providers/add-aws-connector).
+In case of AWS AMI artifacts, a version number actually represents the name of AMI here which one can filter out by using tags/filter values.

 <!-- AWS AMI  -->